chenlx0/topN/readme.md

 Finally, all items in the heap are what we want.
 We use the offset to find the origin string in the source file.

+## Performance

+Test File: 8 million lines random urls, 30G (don't have more disk space)

+Get top 100 most frequently occurring lines in 3 minutes on my macbook 2018.
+And no more than 200MB memory usage.

 ## Any better ideas?

 We can use data structure like B-Tree to aggregate data in disk, and then we can skip STEP 2.
 But it needs to write a B-Tree or import third-party packages.